mkoohafkan/dssrip2/README.md

 By default, `dssrip2` will install HEC-Monolith to your `%LOCALAPPDATA%` folder, but this can be overridden.
-If the option `dss.monolith` is set to `TRUE`, `dssrip2` will interpret the `dss.home` option as the HEC-Monolith file path.
+If the option `dss.monolith` is set to `TRUE`, `dssrip2` will interpret the `dss.home` option as the HEC-Monolith directory path.

 ### Existing HEC-DSSVue install